Bloc/jottly-checkpoints/13-Starting-CSS-styling.md

 }
 ```

 We can keep our code cleaner by adding it to the background property.
-The no-repeat value refers to the image being repeated multiple times to fill the container.
-In this case, we don't want it to repeat.

 Let's size our image properly.
 We'll set the background-size to "cover" in order to fill the space.
 The cover value will scale the image to cover the background area.
 Portions of the image may be cut off in order to achieve this, but it gives us a full width effect nonetheless: